United States v. O'Hagan

 United States v.
 O'Hagan, 521 U.S. 642 (1997), was a United States Supreme Court case concerning insider trading and breach of U.S. Securities and Exchange Commission Rule 10(b) and 10(b)-5.
 In an opinion written by Justice Ruth Bader Ginsburg, the Court held that an individual may be found liable for violating Rule 10(b)-5 by misappropriating confidential information.
 The Court also held that the Securities and Exchange Commission did not exceed its rulemaking authority when it adopted Rule 14e-3(a), "which proscribes trading on undisclosed information in the tender offer setting, even in the absence of a duty to disclose".

 Background

 James O'Hagan was a partner at Minneapolis law firm Dorsey & Whitney.
-In July 1988, the firm was retained by Grand Metropolitan, a corporation with headquarters in London, which was considering an offer to takeover the Pillsbury Company, headquartered in Minneapolis.
+In July 1988, the firm was retained by Grand Metropolitan, a corporation with headquarters in London, which was considering an offer to take over the Pillsbury Company, headquartered in Minneapolis.
 Even though he was not directly involved in the transaction, O'Hagan learned about the possible takeover by overhearing a discussion at lunch.
 In August 1988, O'Hagan began purchasing stock and options of the Pillsbury company, at around $39 per share.

 By the end of September, O'Hagan owned approximately 5,000 shares of Pillsbury and 2,500 options – more than any other individual investor.
 In October, Grand Met announced the takeover bid and the price of Pillsbury stock rose to $60 per share.
 O'Hagan subsequently sold his stock at a profit of more than $4.3 million.